jazzfool/reclutch/README.md

         "count_up" => event in &count_up.event => {
             click => {
                 obj.count += 1;
-                // here template_label is assumed to be a label whose text uses a templating enigne
+                // here template_label is assumed to be a label whose text uses a template engine
                 // that needs to be explicitly rendered. obj.template_label.values[0] = obj.count.to_string();
                 // if we don't call this then `obj.dynamic_label` doesn't